Health and Travel Alerts Learn More Left arrow

 Three headlands jut out into the sea at this pretty spot to the west of Chania, each protecting a curve of golden sand.

-The beaches here are sheltered and the sea floor gently sloping, which makes this an easy day trip for families.
+The beaches here are sheltered and the sea floor gently sloping, which makes visiting one of the best things to do in Crete for families.
 This is arguably the most scenic spot for swimming and sunbathing if you’re based in Chania and don’t want to travel too far.

 The seaside village of Agii Apostoli is what the Greeks call an “organized” beach area, which means there are watersports, beach volleyball, umbrellas, and tavernas, as well as facilities for wheelchair users.